-That JFK’s answer was presumed true said it all about Dark -- a terrific three-sport athlete at Louisiana State University who in baseball excelled at each phase of the game.
-Joe DiMaggio called Dark the “Red Rolfe type of hitter,” meaning that he was ideal for the No. 2 spot, the type of batter who could “bunt or drag, hit behind the runner, or push the ball to the opposite field.”2
+That JFK’s answer was presumed true said it all about Dark – a terrific three-sport athlete at Louisiana State University who in baseball excelled at each phase of the game.
+Joe DiMaggio called him the “Red Rolfe type of hitter,” meaning that he was ideal for the No. 2 spot, the type of batter who could “bunt or drag, hit behind the runner, or push the ball to the opposite field.”2

-One of the best shortstops in Giants history, Dark played in 14 major league seasons with the Boston Braves, the New York Giants, the St. Louis Cardinals, the Chicago Cubs, and the Philadelphia Phillies, before returning to the Braves, then in Milwaukee, to finish his career.
-A three-time All-Star, he started at shortstop for the senior circuit in both the 1951 and ’54 contests.
-He was 24 years old when he broke into the big leagues on July 14, 1946, with the Braves, but was already nationally known for his collegiate exploits on the diamond and gridiron.
-A lifetime .289 hitter with 126 homers and 757 RBIs, the “Swamp Fox” played on league pennant winners with the ’48 Braves and ’51 Giants, and also helped win a World Series title for New York in 1954.
-He won Rookie of the Year honors in 1948 and was captain of the strong Giants teams of the 1950s.
+One of the best shortstops in Giants history, Dark played in 14 major-league seasons with the Boston Braves, New York Giants, St. Louis Cardinals, Chicago Cubs, and Philadelphia Phillies before returning to the Braves, then in Milwaukee, to finish his career.
+A three-time All-Star, he started at shortstop for the National League in the 1951 and ’54 contests.
+He was 24 years old when he broke into the big leagues with the Boston Braves on July 14, 1946, but was already nationally known for his collegiate exploits on the diamond and gridiron.
+A lifetime .289 hitter with 126 home runs and 757 RBIs, Dark, nicknamed the Swamp Fox, played on pennant winners with the 1948 Braves and ’51 Giants, and also helped win a World Series title for New York in 1954.
+He was the Rookie of the Year in 1948 and was captain of the strong Giants teams of the 1950s.

 With World War II raging, Dark in 1943 joined the Marine Corps’ V-12 program, which allowed him to continue his education for another year.
 The Marines sent him to the Southwestern Louisiana Institute in Lafayette, where he played for the greatest football team in the school’s history.
 Undefeated at 4-0-1 (most Southern schools did not play a full schedule during the war), SLI beat Arkansas A&M University 24-7 to capture the inaugural Oil Bowl.
 In that game, played in Houston, Dark ran for a touchdown, passed for another from his tailback slot, and kicked three extra points and a field goal.3